rilindo/ex358_exam_primer/practice_exams/practice_exam_5_web.md

 - configure to listen on port `8080`
 - firewall should be configured to allow access to that port.

-4. Create playbook `elinks.yml` to do the following on  `node01`:
+4. Create playbook `links.yml` to do the following on `node02`:

-- Install `elinks`
+- Install links
-- configure elinks environment so that it can browse using `cache01` as the proxy server.
+- configure links environment so that it can browse using `cache01` as the proxy server.

 5. Create playbook `ha.yml` to do the following on `ha01`: